-The death of your partner or spouse is a life-changing experience.
-Grieving the loss of a spouse or partner is about cherishing your memories of your loved one while remaining open to new experiences that may enrich your life.
+Your partner or spouse passing away is a life-changing experience.
+Grieving the loss of a spouse or partner is about cherishing memories of your loved one while considering new experiences that may enrich your life.

 Have compassion for yourself.
 The loss of a partner or spouse is a traumatic event.
-Allow yourself to feel conflicting emotions.
-At times you may feel that you don’t have enough time to grieve your loss or take care of yourself.
-At other times, you may feel that you have too much time.
-You may also find it hard to balance the competing memories of your partner’s death and the life you shared before cancer.
+The moments leading up to your loss were traumatic as well.
+Allow yourself to feel and reflect on these moments.
+You may find it difficult to balance the competing memories of your partner’s death and the life you shared before cancer.
 You may feel as though you are going through many different losses at the same time, such as:

 Get help with practical matters.
 You may be facing practical challenges, such as mounting bills or paperwork related to your partner’s death, along with new responsibilities.
 A family lawyer or other trusted advisor may be able to offer counsel and guidance.